When You're Falling

 "When You're Falling" is a song by world music group Afro Celt Sound System, released as the first single from the band's third studio album Volume 3: Further in Time.
 The song features vocals from Peter Gabriel, Iarla Ó Lionáird, and members of Screaming Orphans.

 Background

-Peter Gabriel provided keyboards and vocals to "When You're Falling" and discussed his involvement with the track in a 2001 interview.
+Peter Gabriel provided keyboards and vocals to "When You're Falling" and discussed his involvement on the track in a 2001 interview.

 The song was very loose and relaxed.
 There were a couple of places where we were just fooling around, like at the end, trying to build up different harmonies in an a cappella style, and in the middle section, which was improvised.
 It was a lot of fun to sing and play keyboards on, so what I thought might be hard work turned out to be a real pleasure.